RSS

 For many homeowners, this structure creates the kind of lock and go lifestyle that becomes increasingly appealing when thinking about rightsizing.
 The lawn is tended, gardens are cared for, and snow is cleared.
 There is comfort in knowing the property continues to be maintained whether you are home or away.
 For many people, the peace of mind that comes with this simplicity becomes one of the greatest values of strata living.

-Strata living has both pros and cons, just like owning a detached home.
-There are also many different types of strata communities.
+There are different types of strata communities.
 Some are age restricted, where at least one person on title is typically required to be 55 years of age or older.
 Others are condominium buildings with shared amenities such as elevators, fitness rooms, or social spaces.
-Townhome stratas often appeal to those who still enjoy the feel of detached home living because of the space, yard, and attached garage, while benefiting from shared maintenance.
+Townhome strata often appeal to those who still enjoy the feel of detached home living because of the space, yard, and attached garage, while benefiting from shared maintenance.

 Another important part of considering a strata property is understanding how the building and the community are managed.
 Strata corporations in British Columbia operate under the requirements of the Strata Property Act.
 This legislation sets out how meetings are held, how votes are conducted, and how decisions are made within the community.
 Owners have a voice through voting, and in some cases proxy votes may be used when an owner cannot attend a meeting.